hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-php 8.0

-The function checks and delete a fpm php version if not used by any domain.
+This function checks and delete a fpm php version if not used by any domain.

 *******************************************************************